OpenResilienceInitiative/.github/profile/README.md

 ---

-## About ORISO Platform
+## What role plays ORISO inside our open source resilience initiative?

-**ORISO (Online Resilience Initiative Support Operations)** is a comprehensive microservices-based online counseling system designed for scalability, security, and real-time communication.
-The platform enables accessible mental health support through a modern, decentralized architecture.
+**ORISO (Online Resilience Initiative Single Organisation)** is the dedicated instance of the Open Resilience Initiative designed for single large organisations.
+It provides a secure, multi-tenant counseling infrastructure where one organisation can manage multiple internal counseling units within a unified, scalable architecture.

 ### 🏁 Mission